CodeYourFuture/syllabus/docs/guides/paradigm.md

 **Name data clearly**

 Prefer verbose and specific naming conventions over algebraic ones so students can trace the function.
-Yes to numberOfDevelopers.map(developer => ..., no to xs.map(x =>
+Yes to `numberOfDevelopers.map(developer => ...`, no to `xs.map(x => ...`

 **Comments are why not what**